The Definitive Guide to Optimize Your Product Listing Pages

 People are more likely to buy an item when it’s been “validated” by others (the more validation, the better).
 The more you can showcase the number of real, satisfied customers, the better your chances are of selling your products.

-BOOM by Cindy Joseph does a great job at leveraging the power of reviews.
+Sephora does a great job at leveraging the power of star ratings on its category page:

 5. Show available sizes and color options